habitat-sh/habitat/BUILDING.md

 When you are working on an individual component in the /components directory, you may wish to build, install, then use that individual component.

-Let's say you want to do this with the supervisor (which lives in the components/sup directory).
+Let's say you want to do this with the Supervisor (which lives in the components/sup directory).

 ## Building